 And guess what?
 You do, too.

-All of creation was designed with a need for Sabbath rest.
+All of creation was designed with a need for sabbath rest.
 From the beginning of time, God modeled it for himself and ordained it for all creation.
-But the concept of Sabbath rest is something that modern society seems to have forgotten.
+But the concept of sabbath rest is something modern society seems to have forgotten.

-The feeling of being rushed all the time, anxious about getting things done, and managing to pay for all that stuff we think we need is not healthy for our bodies, our minds or our souls.
-Instead of more stuff or an expensive vacation, what most of us really need is Sabbath rest.
+The feeling of being rushed all the time, anxious about getting things done, and hard-pressed to pay for all the stuff we think we need is not healthy for our bodies, our minds or our souls.
+Instead of more stuff, what most of us really need is sabbath rest.
 We need to set aside our “to do list” for a while and learn how to just be.
-We need to let go of what is not necessary and allow life to become more simple.
+We need to let go of what is not necessary and allow life to become simpler.

 Now imagine what that type of simplicity might look like for you today.
 For me it probably wouldn’t look too different.
 Probably just a sunny day, a good book, conversation with family and a bottle of wine instead of the bubbles.

 After all these years, who knew that Beverly Cleary would still be teaching me things?
-Simplicity is a spiritual discipline.
-But it’s a discipline that leads to the gift of freedom.
+She’s teaching me that simplicity is a spiritual discipline.
+But it’s a discipline that leads to freedom.